thecointech/thecoin/docs/broker-database.md

 ![alt text](./broker-deposit.fsm.png)

 ```
+ //
+ // A collection of accounts that are authorized to refer other accounts.
- + [Referrers]: 6-char id
+ + [Referrer]: 6-char referral code
+  // The ID of the user.
+It should exist in User collection below.
-  - address: normalized ethereum address
+  - address: users' ethereum address
+  // Proof this entry is valid.
+Not currently used.
-  - signature: signed by TheCoin (proof this entry is valid)
+  - signature: signed by TheCoin

+ //
- // A collection of incomplete actions
+ // 3 collections of incomplete actions
- // Used so we don't have to search the DB for things to do
+ // Used so we don't have to search the DB for things that need processing
  + [Sell]: randomId
   - ref: path eg /User/0x123.../Sell/random
  + [Buy]: randomId